kidscancode/godot_recipes/src/content/2D/autotile_intro.md

 ## Problem

-You are using a TileMap, and want to use autotiling to more quickly draw your levels.
+You are using a {{< gd-icon TileMap >}} TileMap, and want to use autotiling to more quickly draw your levels.

 ## Solution